Skip to main content

 Look for the timestamp within the next 20 characters.

-Starts from 2, the position immediately following the prefix.
+Starts from 24, the characters immediately following the prefix.

 Matches the value 24/Mar/2025:16:25:29.